Non-negative matrix factorization algorithms generally improve topic model fits: Numerical experiments

+In summary, the results from this example suggest the potential for NMF methods---in particular, Algorithm \ref{alg:bcd} with CD updates plus extrapolation---to improve maximum-likelihood estimation for the multinomial topic model.
+To assess this more systematically, we performed comparisons of the EM and CD variants in a variety of data sets (Table~\ref{table:datasets}): two text data sets \citep{globerson-2007, newsgroups} that have been used to evaluate topic modeling methods (e.g., \citealt{asuncion-2009, wallach-2006}); and two single-cell RNA sequencing (scRNA-seq) data sets \citep{montoro-2018, zheng-2017}.
+Appendix \ref{sec:experiments-details} gives additional details on these data sets and the experiment setup.
+All the algorithms compared in these experiments were implemented in the fastTopics R package.
+These R implementations include the enhancements described in Appendix \ref{sec:implementation} intended to make the algorithms more efficient and numerically stable.
+The code implementing these experiments is provided in a Zenodo repository \citep{zenodo}, and is available online at \url{https://github.com/stephenslab/fastTopics-experiments/}.

 To reduce the possibility that multiple optimizations converge to different local maxima of the likelihood, which could complicate the comparisons, we first ran 1,000 EM updates---that is, 1,000 iterations of the outer loop of Algorithm \ref{alg:bcd}---then we examined the performance of the algorithms {\em after} this initialization phase.
-Therefore, in our comparisons we assessed the extent to which the different algorithms improve upon this initial fit.
-In addition to these quantitative performance comparisons, we also assessed whether different estimates qualitatively impact interpretation of the topics.
-The Appendix \ref{sec:experiments-details} gives additional details on the experiment setup, and the supplement contains the source code used to generate the results presented here and in the Appendix.
+Therefore, in our comparisons we assessed the extent to which the different algorithms improved upon this initialization.
+Another issue was that it was not always practical to run the optimization algorithms long enough to obtain an accurate MLE.
+Therefore, instead of comparing the estimates to the MLE, like we did in the example above, we used as a reference point the best estimate (in log-likelihood) that was obtained.

-In summary, our results showed that the extrapolated CD updates usually produced the best fit, and converged to a solution at least as fast as other algorithms, and often faster.
-Selected comparisons are shown in Fig.~\ref{fig:results-main}, with more comprehensive results (all four data sets, with $K$ ranging from 2 to 12) included in the Appendix (Figures \ref{fig:loglik-nips}--\ref{fig:kkt-pbmc68k}).
-The extrapolation consistently helped convergence of CD, and sometimes helped EM.
-The runtime per iteration was roughly the same in all algorithms (circles are plotted at every 100 iterations).
-Beyond these general patterns, there was considerable variation in the algorithms' performance among the different data sets and within each data set at different settings of $K$.
+Selected results of these comparisons are shown in Fig. \ref{fig:results-main}, and more comprehensive results on all four data sets, with $K$ ranging from 2 to 12, are given in the Appendix (Figures \ref{fig:loglik-nips}--\ref{fig:kkt-pbmc68k}).
+In almost all cases, the extrapolated CD updates converged to an MLE at least as fast as the other algorithms, and often much faster, or produced the best fit within the allotted time.
+The extrapolation method generally helped convergence of CD, and sometimes helped EM.
+Also, the per-iteration running time per was very similar in all the algorithms.
+Beyond this, there was considerable variation in the algorithms' performance among the different data sets and within each data set at different settings of $K$.
 To make sense of the diverse results, we distinguish three main patterns.